 If you plump for the cellular version of the Series 3 you can make a call without your phone, just as with the Series 4.
 And you can also ask Siri to send a message, stream your favorite songs and uses emergency SOS if you need it – just like with the newer watch.

 Of course, there are some drawbacks of buying an older model.
-For example, it as Apple’s S3 processor, which isn’t as fast as the S4 but this won’t a problem for people using it as an ‘extra’ device or as a fitness aid.
+For example, it as Apple’s S3 processor, which isn’t as fast as the latest S7 but this won’t be a problem for people using it as an ‘extra’ device or as a fitness aid.
 And for fashion fanatics, its face isn’t as complex and there is no gold hardware option.
 The watch is also only available in aluminum, but on the upside, that keeps the cost down.
 And the screen isn’t quite as clear or as efficient as the Series 4’s, which takes its toll on battery life.

 On the outside, the Apple Watch Series 4 is sexier than the Series 3, with 30% more screen and nicely curved edges that make for a more rounded appearance, which allows imagery and the watch’s touch surface to go right to the edge of the screen.
 This means, for example, the new ‘Infograph’ watch face can accommodate up to ‘eight complications’, so you can see more and do more at a glance, including clicking on a photo of a friend to give them a call, or checking out some fitness stats.
 And it’s thinner too.